DoDGOSS/ozp-bootstrap-sass/README.md

+## Interested in becoming a contributor?
+Fork the code for this repository.
+Make your changes and submit a pull request.
+The Ozone team will review your pull request and evaluate if it should be part of the project.
+For more information on the patch process please review the Patch Process at https://ozone.nextcentury.com/patch_process.

 This repo OZP-bootstrap-sass is now the sole bootstrap instance for the OZP project.
 As of 11/5/2015 ozp-webtop switched from ozp-bootstrap to ozp-bootstrap-sass.
 OZP-bootstrap is no longer being maintained.

 ----